Join Our Volunteer Force!

 All it takes to get started are a completed application and participation in a brief orientation.
 Volunteers must be at least 13 years old.
-If you are between the ages of 13-15 (Younger Volunteer), you will need to be accompanied by a parent or adult (age 21 or older.)
-Click here to download the Volunteer Application and agreement and either mail (6065 Duda Road, House Springs, MO 63051), email (firstname.lastname@example.org), fax (636-671-1308), or bring in your completed application to Open Door.
+Volunteers between the ages of 13-15 will need to be accompanied by a parent or adult (age 21 or older.)
+Click here for our Volunteer Application and agreement and either mail (6065 Duda Road, House Springs, MO 63051), email (email@example.com), fax (636-671-1308), or bring in your completed application to Open Door.

-Once your application and agreement have been reviewed by our Volunteer Coordinator, you will be contacted by phone or email with upcoming volunteer orientation dates.
+Once your volunteer application and agreement have been reviewed by our staff, you will be contacted by phone or email with upcoming volunteer orientation dates.
 There is a nominal one-time $20 fee to help cover training costs.
 With this, you will receive a volunteer t-shirt that is to be worn while volunteering at Open Door.
-If you have any questions, please contact Kristen Dement, Community Outreach Manager, at: 636-671-3643.
+If you have any questions, please contact Susan DiPaola at: 636-671-3643.

 If you’re under 13 years old, there are still many ways you can help our cats and dogs: